canonical/repo-policy-compliance/charm/docs/index.md

 When using the `github-runner` charm to deploy and manage your self-hosted runners in OpenStack mode, the self-hosted runners can execute arbitrary code.
 This may hurt compliance.
-Deploying the `repo-policy-compliance`charm, configuring it for OpenStack mode and integrating it with the `github-runner` charm ensures that only authorized code is executed, and so your GitHub repository remains compliant.
+Deploying the `repo-policy-compliance`charm and exposing it to the `github-runner` charm ensures that only authorized code is executed, and so your GitHub repository remains compliant.
 For more information, read the [GitHub runner charm documentation](https://charmhub.io/github-runner).

 Like any Juju charm, this charm supports one-line deployment, configuration, integration, scaling, and more.
 For the `repo-policy-compliance` charm, this includes the ability to: